BASC Shotgun Safe Shot provides those that take it with a chance to demonstrate a confident and safe use of shotguns in a field based situation.

 - Attend and pass an assessment arranged in your local area.
 BASC can provide you with a list of qualified BASC Safe Shot Assessors (see link below) with whom you can arrange an assessment.

-If you have any difficulty finding details of your nearest Safe Shot Assessor or event please get in touch with BASC Sporting Services on 01244 573018 or email.
+If you have any difficulty finding details of your nearest Safe Shot Assessor or event please get in touch with BASC Training and Education on 01244 573018 or email.

 Dates for the shows can be found on our BASC Coaching Lines page.